About

 Much of my writing appears to be about AI.
 It isn't.
 AI is merely the latest mirror in which humanity encounters itself.
 Beneath questions of intelligence and technology lie older questions: what consciousness is, what gives us moral worth, and what it means to be human.

-I’m especially interested in connecting with others working at the intersection of AI, society, and policy.
+I’m interested in connecting with researchers, writers, artists, and organisations exploring the future of intelligence, society, and human experience.